 This system consists of two types of cannabinoid receptors — CB1 and CB2 — which are found in specific parts of the body.

 CB1 receptors are mostly found in the brain and central nervous system, but there are some concentrations of these receptors in reproductive organs, lungs, liver, retina, and urinary tracts.

-CB1 receptors are involved in memory processing, pain sensation, mood, sleep, and motor regulation.
+CB1 receptors are involved in-memory processing, pain sensation, mood, sleep, and motor regulation.
 Their activation is linked to neuroprotective responses, suggesting that the cannabinoids acting on CB1 receptors could help in the prevention and treatment of neurodegenerative diseases, such as Alzheimer’s disease, Parkinson’s disease, and multiple sclerosis.

-When it comes to CB2 receptors, these are primarily located on the surface of the immune system cells and its associated structures.
+When it comes to CB2 receptors, these are primarily located on the surface of the immune system cells and their associated structures.
 The activation of CB2 receptors is said to produce an anti-inflammatory response, minimizing damage to nerves and reducing pain.

 The above qualities have been found to be potentially helpful for treating autoimmune conditions, such as Crohn’s disease, arthritis, inflammatory bowel syndrome, and chronic inflammatory demyelinating polyneuropathy (CIDP).